GeoffVH/Clipboard-Manager/README.md

 # Clipboard Manager
-A quick multi-paste tool from your contex menu!
+A quick multi-paste tool from your context menu!

 # Installation